ehsansade/movie-recommendation-engine/README.md

 # movie-recommendation-engine
-generates a list of movie recommendations based on movies of interest and their contents
+The objective is to generate a list of movie recommendations based on a person's movies of interest and their contents.

-hey you
+I used complete set of MovieLens data, which included all movies until 2017.

+The first step is reading movie data as dataframes, and extract the year from title.